NexPlayer/Android-SDK/advanced.md

 - NEX\_TEXT\_CEA608 = 0x####: CEA608 caption.
 - NEX\_TEXT\_CEA708 = 0x####: CEA708 caption.

-#### long getCaptionUpdateTime ( int channelNumber)
+#### long getCaptionUpdateTime (int channelNumber)

 This gets the time at which the CEA 608 closed captions in the given channel were last updated.

-This function allows NexPlayer™ to determine if caption information is available on the given channel, and thus determine which CEA 608 channels are available for the playing content, using the methodgetAvailableCaptionChannel.
+This function allows NexPlayer™ to determine if caption information is available on the given channel, and thus determine which CEA 608 channels are available for the playing content, using the method getAvailableCaptionChannel.

 **Parameters**